 On September 16, 2011, the Company filed a civil copyright infringement complaint in the Hainan Province No. 1 Intermediate People's Court against Dalian Guotong Electric Co.
 Ltd. ("Guotong"), a supplier of power converter products to Sinovel, and Huaneng Hainan Power, Inc. ("Huaneng"), a wind farm operator that has purchased Sinovel wind turbines containing Guotong power converter products.
 The case is captioned (2011) Hainan Yi Zhong Min Chu Zi No. 62.
 The application alleges that the Company's PM1000 converters in certain Sinovel wind turbines have been replaced by converters produced by Guotong.
 Because the Guotong converters are being used in wind turbines containing the Company's wind turbine control software, the Company believes that its copyrighted software is being infringed.
 The Company is seeking a cease and desist order with respect to the unauthorized use of its software, monetary damages of RMB 1.2 million (\$0.2 million) for its economic losses (with respect to Guotong only) and reimbursement of all costs and reasonable expenses.
 The court has accepted the case, which was necessary in order for the case to proceed.
 In addition, upon the request of the defendant Huaneng, Sinovel has been added by the court to this case as a defendant and Huaneng has been released from this case.
-In December 2011, Sinovel filed a jurisdiction opposition motion requesting dismissal by the Hainan Province No. 1 Intermediate People's Court, saying the case should be governed by the Beijing Arbitration Commission.
-On February 3, 2012, the Company received the Civil Ruling from the court, which granted Sinovel's motion, and dismissed the entire case.
-The Company appealed the court's ruling to the Hainan Higher Court, which on April 5, 2012 upheld the decision of the Hainan Province No. 1 Intermediate People's Court.
-On April 9, 2012, the Company filed an appeal of the Hainan Higher Court's decision with China's Supreme People's Court.
+In December 2011, Sinovel filed a jurisdiction opposition motion requesting dismissal by the Hainan Province No. 1 Intermediate People's Court, which granted Sinovel's motion, and dismissed the entire case.
+The Company appealed the court's ruling to the Hainan Higher Court, which on April 9, 2012, the Company filed an appeal of the Hainan Higher Court's decision with China's Supreme People's Court.
 China's Supreme People's Court accepted the appeal on May 23, 2012.
 The case is captioned, (2012) Min Shen Zi No. 630.
-On December 20, 2012, China's Supreme People's Court issued a Civil ruling, holding that (1) it will conduct a re-trial of the Company's appeal and (2) the lower court's decision will be stayed pending the re-trial.
-China's Supreme People's Court conducted a re-trial of Sinovel's appeal on May 29, 2013.
-On January 26, 2014, the Supreme People's Court revoked Hainan No. 1 Intermediate People's Court and Hainan Higher People's Court rulings and ruled that the case shall be heard by the Hainan No. 1 Intermediate People's Court.
-The Hainan No. 1 Intermediate People's Court accepted the case under the caption (2014) Hainan Yi Zhong Min San Chu Zi No. 1.
+On December 20, 2012, China's Supreme People's Court is villed that the case shall be heard by the Hainan No. 1 Intermediate People's Court accepted the case under the caption (2014) Hainan Yi Zhong Min San Chu